nlhq/nlhq.github.io/finances/late-fees.md

 ---
 title: Late Fees
 menu: Finances
+description: It's never great to be in a position where late fees are required, but they are critical to ensuring timely payment.
 ---

 Late fees are a modest fee, typically around $50, that gets assessed whenever rent is not received by the end of the grace period.
 The fee and grace period should both be written into the lease.